huakehe/BERTScore_and_COMET_blog/MT Blog.md

 ## A brief history of MT evaluation metrics
 ### Human evaluation
-In 1966, the Automatic Language Processing Advisory Committee (ALPAC) conducted a large scale evaluation study on evaluation Machine Translation (MT) systems from Russian to English [1].
-Even though the ALPAC study was infamous for concluding MT is hopless and suspending the research into related fields for two decodes, it indeed developed a practical method for evaluation of translations.
-Six trained translators each evaluated 144 sentences from 4 passages.
+In 1966, United States, the Automatic Language Processing Advisory Committee (ALPAC) conducted a large scale study on the evaluation of the state-of-the-art Russian-to-English Machine Translation (MT) systems at that time [1].
+Indeed, the ALPAC report was infamous for holding a negative opinion toward the development of MT, and caused the suspension of research into related fields for two decodes.
+However, one of the first practical method for the evaluation of translation quality was developed from the study.
+Basically, six trained translators were each assigned to evaluate 144 sentences from 4 passages.
 The evaluation was based on "intelligibility" and "fidelity".
-"Intelligibility" measures to what extent the sentence can be understood, and "fidelity" measures how much information the translated sentence retained compared to the original.
-Human evaluation were based on the two variables, by giving a score on the scale of 1-9.
-This is one of the earlest practical MT evaluation metrics based on human judgement.
+"Intelligibility" measures to what extent the sentence can be understood, and "fidelity" measures how much information the translated sentence retained compared to the source.
+Human evaluation was based on these two variables by giving a score on the scale of 1-9.
+This is one of the earlest systematic MT evaluation metrics based on human judgement.
 <p align="center">
   <img width="400" src="img/ALPAC.png">
 </p>

 ### Automatic evaluation
-Even though human judgement measuring metrics has evolved throught the years, purely depending on human evaluation is expensive as well as slow in face of large scale data, which promoted the need for automation.
-In 2002, the most commonly used evaluation metric, Bilingual Evaluation Understudy (BLEU), was developed by Kishore et al. BLEU measures the difference between human and machine translation output through n-grams and brevity penalty [2].
-Based on the preliminary that the “highest correlation with monolingual human judgements” is four, n-grams measure the exact word segment correspondence of length 1,2,3,4 in the source and target sentence pair.
-The brevity penalty is included to avoid short candidates receiving unreasonable high BLEU scores.
+Even though employing human judgement as measuring metric is the most effective approach, purely depending on human is expensive as well as slow in face of the growing size of data, which promoted the need for automation.
+In 2002, the most commonly used evaluation metric, Bilingual Evaluation Understudy (BLEU), was developed by Kishore et al. [2].
+BLEU measures the difference between references  and machine translation candidates through n-grams and brevity penalty.
+Based on the preliminary that the “highest correlation with monolingual human judgements” is four, n-grams measure the exact word segment correspondence of length one to four in the sentence pair.
+The brevity penalty is included to avoid short candidates receiving unreasonably high BLEU scores.
 BLEU remains popular till today due to its light-weightedness and fastness.
 A simple example [3] of word-level BLEU is demonstrated below.
 |Type|Sentence|
 | ------------- | ------------- |
 |Ref|A SpaceX rocket was launched into a space orbit Wednesday evening.|